 About Dar-Alhijrah Center Chicago

-Dar-Alhijrah Center is a fruit of the Quran study gathering ‘Halaga’ established by a group of Sudanese immigrants to Chicago about three decades ago.
-The group used to meet every Tuesday in the house of one of its members to recite and study the Noble ‘Quran’.
-This Halaga played a significant role in shaping the Sudanese community in Chicago, as many of the great ideas that helped keep the community united originated from it.
+Dar-Alhijrah Community Center (DACC) is the fruit of a Halaga — a Qur’an study gathering — founded by a group of Sudanese immigrants who came to Chicago about three decades ago.
+The group met every Tuesday at a member’s home to recite and study the Noble Qur’an.
+This Halaga became a cornerstone of the Sudanese Muslim community in Chicago, nurturing unity, faith, and many of the initiatives that continue to benefit our community today.

 Our Current Needs